daigotanaka/daigotanaka.github.io/getting-to-yes.md

 ![Getting to Yes](http://www.williamury.com/nowithconvictionizbedathanyes2plz/wp-content/uploads/books/yes/Getting_to_Yes-cover.jpg)

-*Getting to Yes: Negotiating Agreement Without Giving In*[^getting-to-yes] was one of the books I had on my Kindle app for years.
+### Getting to Yes: Negotiating Agreement Without Giving In

+*Getting to Yes*[^getting-to-yes] was one of the books I had on my Kindle app for years.
 I finally took time to finish over the year-end break.
-This book is one of the books I recommend everybody to read.
+I recommend everybody to read.

 > "Getting to Yes offers a straightforward, universally applicable method for
 > negotiating personal and professional disputes without getting taken and
 > without getting angry."

 *- from the book introduction on William Ury's web site.*

 I didn't negotiate very much in my life.
 For many things from purchasing a car